Thracian language: Duvanlii inscription

 A third inscription is again on a ring, found in Duvanlii, Kaloyanovo Municipality, next to the left hand of a skeleton.
 It dates to the 5th century BC.
 The ring has the image of a horseman with the inscription surrounding the image.
 It is only partly legible (16 out of the initial 21):

 The word mezenai is interpreted to mean 'Horseman', and a cognate to Illyrian Menzanas (as in "Juppiter/Jove Menzanas" 'Juppiter of the foals' or 'Juppiter on a horse'); Albanian mëz 'foal'; Romanian mînz 'colt, foal'; Latin mannus 'small horse, pony'; Gaulish manduos 'pony' (as in tribe name Viromandui 'men who own ponies').
 (Note: A similarly looking word Mandicae 'to Mandica' is attested in an inscription from Asturia.
 It has been suggested to mean the name of a goddess related to foals.)

+Stele from Samothrace

+A damaged stele was found while excavating the Sanctuary of Great Gods in Samothrace.
+The stele carries an inscription dating to the late 5th or 4th centuries BC.
+The last two lines of the inscription could belong to a Greek postscript but the rest is clearly non-Greek.
+The preserved letters of the inscription read as follows:

+Zone inscriptions

+The largest corpus of inscriptions by far comes from the sanctuary of Apollo in Ancient Zone.
+After examining over 200 graffiti and short inscriptions on pottery fragments (potsherds) from the 6th and early 5th centuries BC, Claude Brixhe concluded (in 2006) that a Thracian language of these inscriptions shared much closer lexical and structural commonalities with ancient Greek and Phrygian than previous academic models had assumed.
+His opponents argue that, instead of witnessing an independent Paleo-Balkan language, the corpus reflects broken, heavily accent-marked, or poorly written Greek used by partially Hellenized natives, or a specialized regional trade jargon (a contact-pidgin).